lesleymaraina/Prostate_Cancer_Analysis/README.md

 ```

 Scripts to add gene names and case control labels.

 Suggested preliminary step(s):
-- Get gene names by using annotSV to annotate chromosome, start and end positions
+- Use [AnnotSV](https://pages.github.com/) to list gene names based on: chromosome, start and end positions
 - Generate list of cases and controls using your pre-selected group

 ```